 - Small travel mirror

-Most hotels also supply hairdryers, so unless you’re picky you can skip packing one.
-In Europe, you won’t find electric outlets in the bathroom so I suggest packing a small travel mirror so you can put on makeup or style your hair anywhere in the room.
+Most hotels supply hairdryers, so you can skip packing one unless you’re picky.
+Most European bathrooms won’t have electric outlets so I suggest packing a small travel mirror so you can put on makeup or style your hair anywhere in the room.

 - Slipper or flip flops for room or to the pool